Probabilistic Analysis of the Random Spectral Radius for a Matrix Family: Random spectral radius

-\begin{remark} \leavevmode \begin{itemize} \item In general, matrix multiplication is non-commutative, so the order of factors affects both the product $ \Pi(\sigma) $ and its spectral radius $\rho\bigl(\Pi(\sigma)\bigr).$ Exceptions occur for diagonal families, where all matrices commute and for triangular ones, which in general do not commute, but nevertheless, the spectral radius $ \rho\bigl(\Pi(\sigma)\bigr)$ is independent of the multiplication order.
-More broadly, given that $\rho(XY) = \rho(YX)$ for any square matrices $X$ and $Y$, the spectral radius of a product is invariant under \emph{cyclic permutations} of its factors. \item The definition of the RSR directly generalizes to infinite families of matrices: given a probability space from which matrices are sampled independently according to a measurable map, one can define products of arbitrary length and the corresponding random spectral radius as the normalized spectral radius of these products. \end{itemize} \end{remark}
+\begin{remark} Matrix multiplication is generally non-commutative, so the order of factors affects both $\Pi(\sigma)$ and $\rho\bigl(\Pi(\sigma)\bigr)$.
+Exceptions include diagonal families (which commute) and triangular ones, for which $\rho\bigl(\Pi(\sigma)\bigr)$ is order-independent.
+More generally, since $\rho(XY)=\rho(YX)$ for any square matrices $X,Y$, the spectral radius is invariant under cyclic permutations. \end{remark}

-We aim to analyze the typical asymptotic behavior and fluctuations of the random spectral radius $\rho_n$ as the product length $n \to +\infty$.
+\begin{remark} The definition of the RSR extends to infinite families: if matrices are sampled independently from a probability space via a measurable map, one can form products of arbitrary length and define the RSR as the normalized spectral radius of these products. \end{remark}

 To describe the Gaussian fluctuations that arise in the limit, we use the following standard notation for the cumulative distribution function (CDF) and probability density function (PDF) of the \textbf{standard normal distribution} $\mathcal{N}(0,1)$: